logfellow/logstash-logback-encoder/PROCESS.md

 Branching Strategy
 ------------------

-The `master` branch is the head for the next release.
+The `main` branch is the head for the next release.

-The project version referenced in the `pom.xml` file on the `master` branch is the next release version appended with `-SNAPSHOT`.
+The project version referenced in the `pom.xml` file on the `main` branch is the next release version appended with `-SNAPSHOT`.

-PRs are submitted against `master`.
+PRs are submitted against `main`.

 Version Support